10 Great Food Sources of Quercetin – Plus Some Easy Recipes For Picky Eaters

 Watercress is another vegetable that isn’t always easy to find where I live.
 But it is really high in quercetin, and for kids who have trouble with veggie textures, a blended watercress soup can be a nice option.

-Quercetin is an amazing health-promoting molecule that is easy to find in a wide variety of fruits and veggies (only some of which are listed here).
-It’s also present in any supplement containing Elderberry and is an important part of my Essential Immune Support Supplement (Adults and Adolescents).
+Quercetin is an amazing health-promoting molecule that is easy to find in a wide variety of fruits and veggies, only some of which are listed here.
+Quercetin is anti-oxidant, anti-inflammatory, and good for you overall!

 Dabeek WM, Marra MV.
 Dietary Quercetin and Kaempferol: Bioavailability and Potential Cardiovascular-Related Bioactivity in Humans.
 Nutrients.
 2019;11(10):2288.
 Published 2019 Sep 25. doi:10.3390/nu11102288